 21. Don’t let things get monotonous

-Also, keep the weekends mostly free to spend whole days together, even if that means laying around on the couch.
+Also, keep the weekends mostly free to spend together, even if that means laying around on the couch.
 Spring surprises on each other.
 That can be a lot of fun and can help you lay the foundation for a happy marriage.

 22. Don’t expect a blissful first year

 23. Passive-aggression does not have a place in marriage

-Just don’t.
-You are married for love’s sake!
+Just don’t do it.
+You married for love’s sake!
 Don’t say you are okay if you are not.
-Don’t get into stonewalling or try to give your spouse the silent treatment for days if things don’t go your way.
+Don’t start stonewalling your partner or try to give your spouse the silent treatment for days if things don’t go your way.
 This is not the way to treat the person you love.

 You could have a tendency to clam up when angry then let your spouse know you need space when you are upset and once you have processed your anger, just bounce back.
 Don’t keep festering.
 This is our very important first-year marriage advice to you.

 24. Stay less on social media

 Consultant Psychiatrist, Dr. Kushal Jain, says, “This is a very common issue that I encounter with couples in relationship counseling.
 They frequently complain about their partners checking their phones or keeping track of their Facebook and WhatsApp activities.
 Social media has become another reason for individuals to become more suspicious and paranoid.”

 25. Do not trash talk extended family

 The first year of marriage culminates into the Paper Anniversary.
 The 10th year anniversary is called the Tin anniversary, the 20th is China and 25th is Silver Anniversary.

 It is the hardest because you are completely exposed to your partner for the first time, warts and all.

 According to divorce statistics in the US, 42-45% of marriages end in the first year.

 The hardest part of the first year of marriage is accepting the differences and annoying habits that partners might have, and adjusting accordingly.